thewca/wca-regulations/wca-states.md

 <version>Version: January 1, 2024

-The WCA recognizes a total of 199 regions of representation:
+The WCA recognizes a total of 199 regions:

 ## <states-list>